JpChii/nlp-with-hugging-face/notes/6-text-summarization.md

 *All T5 capabalities*
 ![alt t5](../notes/images/6-summarization/t5-capabalities.png)
+1. Translation
+2. Semantic similarity
+3. Summarization
+4. Linguistic Acceptability

 #### BART

 BART also uses an encoder-decoder architecture and is trained to reconstruct corrupted inputs.
-It combines the pretraining schems of bert and GPT-2.
+It combines the pretraining schems of bert(MLM) and GPT-2(Next word prediction).
 We'll use the `facebook/bart-large-cnn` checkpoint, which has been specifically fine-tuned on CNN/DailyMail dataset

 #### PEGASUS